epam/edp-install/docs/roadmap.md

 Multiple instances of EDP are run in a single Kubernetes cluster.
 One way to achieve this is to use [Multitenancy](https://github.com/kubernetes-sigs/multi-tenancy){target=_blank}.
 Initially, [Kiosk](https://github.com/loft-sh/kiosk){target=_blank} was selected as tools that provides this capability.
 An alternative option that EDP Team took into consideration is [Capsule](https://github.com/clastix/capsule){target=_blank}.
 Another tool which goes far beyond multitenancy is [vcluster](https://github.com/loft-sh/vcluster){target=_blank} going a good candidate for *e2e testing* scenarios where one needs simple *lightweight kubernetes cluster* in CI pipelines.

+!!! success "EDP Release 3.5.3"
+    The EPAM Delivery Platform (EDP) has added [Capsule](./operator-guide/capsule.md) as a general tenant management solution for Kubernetes.
+Capsule is an open-source operator that enables you to create and manage multiple tenants on a shared Kubernetes cluster, while ensuring resource isolation, security, and governance.

+!!! success "EDP Release 3.5.3"
+    Vcluster is actively used in EDP for [e2e testing](https://github.com/epam/edp-tekton/blob/master/charts/custom-pipelines/templates/tasks/e2e.yaml) purposes.

 ### Microservice Reference Architecture Framework

 EDP provides basic *Application Templates* for a number of technology stacks (Java, .Net, NPM, Python) and [Helm](https://helm.sh/){target=_blank} is used as a deployment tool.
 The goal is to extend this library and provide: *Application Templates* which are built on pre-defined architecture patterns (e.g., Microservice, API Gateway, Circuit Breaker, CQRS, Event Driven) and *Deployment Approaches*: Canary, Blue/Green.
 This requires additional tools installation on cluster as well.